 This is merely one serving suggestion for your blueberry and Christmas pudding cheesecakes.
 Pour some cream into a deep plate to a depth of no more than half an inch.
 Grate over some chocolate and carefully sit a cheesecake in the centre.

-Alternatively, sit the cheesecakes in the cream before grating on the chocolate that it scatters the cheesecakes as well as the cream.
+Alternatively, sit the cheesecakes in the cream before grating on the chocolate that tops the cheesecakes as well as the cream.

 © 2014 Gordon N Hamilton